-Learning how to develop a photo sharing app can be kind of overwhelming, but I’m here to help.
+Learning how to develop a photo-sharing app like Instagram can be kind of overwhelming, but I’m here to help.
 Here are some tips on how to make an app like Instagram.

 Consider the Cost

 The cost to build an iPhone app like Instagram isn’t cheap, but it doesn’t have to be overly expensive either.
 This is an investment, and I’ll give you some other tips on how to start getting an ROI later.
-Before you find a developer, you need to work out a estimate of the budget needed to make a photo sharing app.
+Before you find a developer, you need to work out an estimate of the budget needed to make a photo-sharing app like Instagram.
 Here are some things to consider: